LizDrumm/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

-forEach()- is basically a for loop and it does not return a new array, return is optional .map ()- used for converting adat, returns an array, doesn't manipulate oroginal, need a return statement
+forEach()- is basically a for loop and it does not return a new array, return is optional .map ()- used for converting, returns an array, doesn't manipulate oroginal, need a return statement

 2. Explain the difference between a callback and a higher order function.

 A higher order funcation is a function that recieves a callback function as parameter.
-The callback fucntion is passed through the HOfunction as an arguement.
+The callback function is passed through the HOfunction as an arguement.

 3. What is closure?